blake-regalia/graphy.js/docs/core.data.factory.md

 **Properties:**
  - `.isLiteral` : `boolean` = `true` -- a faster alternative to test for Literal term types
+ - `.isSimple` : `boolean` -- whether or not this Literal is 'simple', i.e., it has the datatype [xsd:string](https://www.w3.org/TR/xmlschema-2/#boolean) and no language tag.
+ - `.isLanguaged` : `boolean` -- whether or not this Literal is 'languaged', i.e., it has some language tag and the datatype [rdf:langString](https://www.w3.org/TR/rdf11-concepts/#dfn-language-tagged-string).
+ - `.isDatatyped` : `boolean` -- whether or not this Literal is 'datatyped', i.e., it has some datatype other than [xsd:string](https://www.w3.org/TR/xmlschema-2/#boolean) and no language tag.

 **Methods:**
  - ... [see those inherited from GenericTerm](#class_generic-term)